Discontinuation of CEQ - frequently asked questions

 Completion of required modules will automatically update your InTrain profile to record completion of the requirement.

-13. If I have completed the CTIP modules, will I be required to complete the Critical Reflection Activity (CRA) when it is introduced in the future?
+12. If I have completed the CTIP modules, will I be required to complete any future replacement assessment, such as the proposed CRA?

 Please contact the College’s Exams Team at assesshelp@ranzcp.org.